rizafahmi/ex_video/README.md

 `mix ecto.create`

-It will compile our app the will create database, if our daabase setting is correct.
+It will compile our app the will create database, if our database setting is correct.

 ```text
 …